numerica-ideas/community/java/maven-for-beginners/README.md

 ## Conclusion
-In this article, we went over what Maven is about and saw some of its commands for compiling and packaging projects, etc. We also how to manage dependencies and plugins with Maven all working on a fun little project.
-If you went through the whole article, I hope you learned some new things and are now confident to start using Maven in your own projects.
+In this article, we went over what Maven is about and saw some of its commands for compiling and packaging projects, etc. We also explained how to manage dependencies and plugins with Maven while working on a little fun project.
+If you went through the whole article, I hope you learned something new and are now confident to start using Maven in your own projects.

 Thanks for reading this article.
 Like, recommend, and share if you enjoyed it.
 Follow us on [Facebook](https://www.facebook.com/numericaideas), [Twitter](https://twitter.com/numericaideas), and [LinkedIn](https://www.linkedin.com/company/numericaideas) for more content.